-During the 2001-2002 academic year, full-time tuition for master's and doctoral students is \$11,050 per term for fall and spring terms.
-Students in the first year of the Graduate Entry Prespecialty in Nursing also have a summer tuition fee of \$8,750.
+During the 2002 - 2003 academic year, full-time tuition for master's and doctoral students is \$11,550 per term in the fall and spring terms.
+Students in the first year of the Graduate Entry Prespecialty in Nursing also have a summer tuition fee of \$9,100.
 Tuition for part-time study is determined per term according to the total number of years it takes to complete the degree requirements.
-Nonmatriculated part-time study is available at \$850 per credit.
+Nonmatriculated part-time study is available at \$870 per credit.
 More information is available from the Student Affairs Office.